Crazy Beautiful You

-Crazy Beautiful You is a 2015 Filipino teen romantic comedy-drama film directed by Mae Cruz-Alviar and starring Kathryn Bernardo and Daniel Padilla.
-It was released in cinemas across the Philippines on February 25, 2015.
+Crazy Beautiful You is a 2015 Filipino teen romantic comedy drama film film directed by Mae Cruz-Alviar from a screenplay written by Maan Dimaculangan-Fampulme, Bianca B. Bernardino, Jancy E. Nicolas, and Carmi G. Raymundo, based on a story by Rory B. Quintos.
+The film stars Kathryn Bernardo and Daniel Padilla, with the supporting cast includes Lorna Tolentino, Gabby Concepcion, and Iñigo Pascual.

+Produced and distributed by Star Cinema, the film was theatrically released in the Philippines on February 25, 2015.